InfiniteQE/mpv-android/README.md

-# MPV 4V w/ LitByLeia Support
+# MPV Android w/ LitByLeia 4V Support

 # This is a Special Fork: see [README-LitByLeia.md](README-LitByLeia.md)